P-p-H-d/mlib/README.md

 ##### M\_PRINT\_ARG(x)

 Print using printf the variable 'x'.

 The format of 'x' is deduced provided that it is a standard numerical C type.
-If m-string is included, it supports also the type 'string\_t'.
+If m-string is included, it supports also the type 'string\_t' natively.
+If the argument is extended (i.e. in the format '(var, optype)' with optype being either an oplist or a type with a globally registered oplist), then it will call the OUT\_STR method of the oplist on the variable 'var'.

 ##### M\_FPRINT\_ARG(file, x)

 Print into a file 'file' using fprintf the variable 'x'.
-The format of 'x' is deduced provided that it is a standard numerical C type.
-If m-string is included, it supports also the type 'string\_t'.
+See M\_PRINT\_ARG for details on the supported variable.

 ##### M\_GET\_STRING\_ARG(string,x,append)